 The Black Card offers a 0% APR promotion on balance transfers for 15 months from account opening.

-This card’s purchase APR is 16.49% from the day your account is opened.
-Following the conclusion of the 15-month balance transfer promotion, the balance transfer APR is 16.49% as well.
-The cash advance APR is 26.74% from the day your account is opened, and there is no penalty APR.
+This card’s purchase APR is 17.24% variable from the day your account is opened.
+Following the conclusion of the 15-month balance transfer promotion, the balance transfer APR is 17.24% variable as well.
+There is no penalty APR.

 This card has a $495 annual fee that is not waived in the first year.
 Each additional authorized user costs $195 per year.
 There is no foreign transaction fee.
 Balance transfers cost the greater of $5 or 3% of the transferred amount, and cash advances cost the greater of $10 or 5%.
 Late and returned payments both cost up to $37.